 Breeding snakes at home is an exciting and rewarding process, but even experts can have difficulty telling whether a snake is pregnant.
 Simply noticing that your female has gained weight after mating is not enough to confirm that she’s pregnant, as she may just be digesting her most recent meal!

-The only way to be certain that your female is pregnant is to take her to your local vet for an X-ray or ultrasound, although other signs may give you hints beforehand.
+The only way to be certain that your female is pregnant is to take her to your local vet for an X-ray or ultrasound, though other signs may give you hints beforehand.
 Let’s take a look.

-Signs of a Pregnant Snake
+The 6 Signs of a Pregnant Snake

 How Long Are Snakes Pregnant?

-All snake species are different, and the time that they are pregnant, or “gravid,” for is different too.
+All snake species are different, and the time that they are pregnant, or “gravid,” is different too.
 Most snakes that are commonly kept as pets are typically pregnant for anywhere from 30 to 60 days.

 Here are the gestation periods for common pet snakes:

 How to Take Care of a Pregnant Snake